 But there's a catch.
 The landing is where injuries happen.
 Get the landing wrong and you're loading your joints instead of your muscles.
 This guide covers how to jump safely, land properly, and program jump squats without destroying your knees.

-Jump squat muscles targeted diagram showing quadriceps, gluteus maximus, and calves as primary with hamstrings and core as secondary
+Jump squat muscles activated: quadriceps, gluteus maximus, and calves as primary movers, with hamstrings, core, and hip flexors as secondary stabilizers during takeoff and landing

-Jump squat muscles targeted: quads, glutes, and calves power the jump, with hamstrings and core stabilizing.
+Jump squat muscles targeted: quads, glutes, and calves drive the jump; hamstrings and core stabilize the landing.

 How to Do Jump Squats (Step-by-Step)